-Tash Rabat Caravanserai - For centuries, these lands connecting China, the Middle East and Europe, through countries like Kazakhstan and Kyrgyzstan, were the superhighway of international trade.
+Tash Rabat Caravanserai - For centuries, these lands connecting China, the Middle East and Europe, along the Silk Road through countries like Kazakhstan and Kyrgyzstan, were the superhighway of international trade.
 Caravans of goods travelled in all directions, carrying wares to be traded.
 Necessities or luxuries, they created a moving market that entire economies relied on.
-Mountains often provide either a backdrop or a foreground - beautiful but foreboding, especially when you think about how many people have passed through this region throughout history.
-Often Caravanserais, or travellers' inns, were built in mountainous valleys.
+Mountains often provide either a backdrop or a foreground - beautiful but foreboding.
+Often Caravanserais, or travellers inn were built in mountainous valley's.
 The Tash Rabat Caravanserai is one of the best preserved on the old Silk Road from China to Istanbul.

-Day 9: Kochkor Meals: B, L, D
+Day 9: Kochkor